theswedishdev/nightbot-docs/docs/commands/command-lurk.md

 `!lurk`

 ```
 Enjoy the lurk TheSwedishDev!
-We hope to see you back soon. <3
+We hope to see you back soon. <3 Don't forget your view only counts if the streams volume is at minimum 1%.
 ```

 ## User level